top of page

 LIFT BAGS

-• If bag capacity is close to objects negative weight, expanding air will bubble out the bottom, making runaway ascent unlikely.
-If using a larger capacity, then if a run-away ascent occurs it will accelerate as expanding air increases buoyancy and when the bag pops the surface, it will spill and sink
+• If the bag capacity is close to the object's negative weight, expanding air will bubble out the bottom, making a runaway ascent unlikely.
+If using a larger capacity, then if a runaway ascent occurs, it will accelerate as expanding air increases buoyancy.
+When the bag pops the surface, it will spill and sink.

 • Using your Alternate, slowly inflate in short bursts.
 Do not use primary because it is unnecessary task loading.
-Hold inflator so you can pull free easily and so it cannot tangle in rigging.
+Hold the inflator so you can pull it free easily and so it cannot tangle in the rigging.

 • After each burst, pull up to see if you can lift the object.
-Continue until object rises gently when you pull up and hovers off the bottom.
-You are trying to make NEUTRALLY buoyant, not positively buoyant
+Continue until the object rises gently when you pull up and hover off the bottom.
+You are trying to make NEUTRALLY buoyant, not positively buoyant,

 • Position yourself beside and level with the lift bag